What are some of the most important things you’ll need to know for IVD clinical trials? Continue reading to learn more.

-Patient or participant safety should be the top priority in any clinical trial, including IVD clinical trials.
-The clinical trial plan should include measures to ensure patient safety, such as monitoring adverse events and implementing safety stopping rules.
+Patient or participant safety should be the top priority in any clinical study, including IVD clinical performance study.
+The Clinical Performance Study Plan should include measures to ensure patient safety, such as monitoring adverse events and implementing safety stopping rules.

 Patients should be informed of potential risks and benefits before participating in the trial, and their consent should be obtained in accordance with regulatory requirements.

 Validated assays and methods are essential to ensure the accuracy and reliability of IVD clinical trials.
 Assays and methods should be validated in accordance with regulatory requirements, and any modifications to validated methods should be properly documented and justified.
 In essence, the IVDs utilized in clinical performance studies should accurately represent the final product as it is intended for commercial distribution.

 Failure to use validated assays and methods can result in inaccurate or unreliable results and will not be accepted by regulatory bodies.